 6. Don’t Indulge In Illegal Prostitution

-Sex workers are prohibited from advertising their services on streets.
+Sex workers are prohibited from advertising their services on the streets.
 So do not participate in illegal prostitution that is offered on the streets.
 Most sex workers want to work for brothels as it is safer.
 Amsterdam has over 350 window brothels so head there.
-Also unprotected sex is forbidden for sex workers, so do not suggest it.
+Also, unprotected sex is forbidden for sex workers, so do not suggest it.

 The Dos Of Amsterdam’s Red Light District

 Oude Kerk is an old church that was built in 1305.
 It is the oldest building in Amsterdam’s Red Light District.
 Formerly a wooden chapel, it is now a beautiful cathedral that hosts art exhibitions and classical music concerts.
 The World Press Photo agency holds its annual exhibition here and the church keeps holding events regularly.

 Ons’ Lieve Heer op Solder (translates to Our Lord in the Attic) is an unconventional church.
 Also called the Zolder kerk, or attic church, it used to be one where Catholics worshipped in secrecy.
 Built-in 1663, the church was a canal house that was owned by an affluent citizen.